 Studies show involvement in community engagement and internships has real value for students.

-Learn more about the internship process at the Center for Career Planning & Internships website.
+Learn more about the internship process at the Weingart Center for Career and Professional Development website.
 And to locate volunteer opportunities in and around Whittier College, please visit the Center of Engagement with Communities.

 Each year, Whittier students compete for and win scholarship and fellowship awards that help them attain financial support to actualize their college and post-college plans – whether those plans involve graduate school, international research, public service, and so on.